 Istanbul police detained 16 people in an operation carried out against members of a Russian criminal organization early on Jan.
 31.

-Police have started tracking the Russian group upon receiving intelligence that they arrived in Istanbul to murder Nadir Salifova, another criminal organization leader of Azerbaijani origin living in Turkey, and his men.
+Police have started tracking the Russian group upon receiving intelligence that they arrived in Istanbul to murder Nadir Salifov, another criminal organization leader of Azerbaijani origin living in Turkey, and his men.

 During the raids, the leader of the Russian group, Andri Malyi, two Ukrainians, one Russian, four Georgians and eight Azerbaijanis were detained.